 I think good directors don't direct, they channel.
 You pick the right people for the job you want to pull off and, as long as you communicate clearly what you ‘see’, then they can grow it.
-Mark Albiston, in a 2007 interview with website The Big Idea
+Mark Albiston, in an interview with website The Big Idea, 6 June 2007

 Shopping marks the feature debut of Mark Albiston and Louis Sutherland, who were acclaimed for their short films.
 Set on the Kapiti Coast, the 80s-set drama follows half-Samoan teenager Willie (Kevin Paulo), who is seduced into a world of petty crime.
 Adrift in muscle cars and boozy lawn parties, he finds stirrings of love, and escape from his volatile Pākehā father.
 Little brother Solomon (Julian Dennison) must fend for himself.
 Selected for the Berlin and Sundance Film Festivals, Shopping went on a winning spree at the 2013 NZ Film Awards (including Best Film and Screenplay).